ducakar/TextureReplacer/README.md

 Known Issues
 ------------

-* Atmosphere skybox is not wholly reflected, there's a black strip around.
+* Atmospheric skybox is not wholly reflected, there's a black strip around.
 * Reflections disable part highlighting.
 * Reflections may break radial attachment on some parts.
 * Clouds from EVE are only reflected when on/near the ground or over 160 km.